versionpress/versionpress/docs/content/en/developer/testing.md

 To log in [another supported format](http://phpunit.readthedocs.io/en/7.1/textui.html#command-line-options), run tests manually like this:

 ```
+docker-compose -f docker-compose-tests.yml run --rm tests \
+  ../vendor/bin/phpunit \
-docker-compose run --rm tests ../vendor/bin/phpunit -c phpunit.xml --log-junit /var/opt/versionpress/logs/vp-tests.log
+  -c phpunit.xml --log-junit /var/opt/versionpress/logs/vp-tests.log
 ```

 ### Clean up tests

 If you've run tests that use the `tests-with-wordpress` service, the whole Docker stack is kept running so that you can inspect it.
 For example, you can use your local Git client to explore the site's history in `dev-env/wp-for-tests/wptest`.
 The [end2end tests](#end2end-tests) section provides more info on this.

-When you're done with tests, run `npm stop` to shut down the Docker stack or `npm run stop-and-cleanup` to also remove the volumes so that the next start is entirely fresh.
+When you're done with tests, run `npm tests:stop` to shut down the Docker stack or `npm run tests:stop-and-cleanup` to also remove the volumes so that the next start is entirely fresh.

 ### Tips for tests